 This is important to note because — while a headline might score well using Headline Studio — the headline is just one piece of the content puzzle.

 This almost feels too basic to include because, as we’ve established before, it’s nearly impossible to write a headline without an action verb.
 So, the fact that every top-performer included a strong action verb isn’t exactly surprising.

 However, you can get creative with which action verbs you include.
-Here’s an extensive list from the University of Minnesota (they’re used in a resume-writing context here, but action verbs are action verbs, and this reference sheet works for headlines too).
+Here’s an extensive list for reference the nest time you write headlines.

 Positive Vibes Only Most of the Time

 This isn’t exactly scientific, but when I copied and pasted the full text of all 1,900-plus headlines that scored in the top 10% of our total list into a free online emotional sentiment analysis tool, it determined they had an overwhelmingly positive tone: